ziadmodak/COSMOS-simulator/README.md

 To-do:

 - [ ] Make a separate file with the functions
-- [ ] sigma can be estimated in the model_simanalyze function using astropy.fits
+- [ ] sigma can be estimated in the model_simanalyze function using astropy.fits instead of using an input array
 - [ ] Add a few fits files to the data folder and write a test.py